 Dar Al-Hijrah recognized the need to contribute to our community beyond the walls of our mosque.
 Guided by our submission to the Creator and desire to engage, develop, and empower our diverse Muslim community for the betterment of our society, our efforts led to the creation of an outreach committee and the hiring our first Outreach Director, Imam Johari Abdul-Malik.
 Today, the primary focus of the Outreach Department remains centered upon reaching out to local community-based organizations, faith communities, elected officials, and the media to enhance the public’s understanding of Islam and Muslims, and to serve as a voice for congregation of the Dar al-Hijrah Islamic Center and the greater Washington D.C. area.

 The Outreach Department has two divisions that works with community partners to address public policy and community challenges that especially effect those most in need.
 Fazia Deen leads our outreach efforts through strengthening interfaith relationships and developing innovative programming to serve diverse communities throughout Northern Virginia.
-Colin Christopher leads the government affairs work and advocates for more equitable policy through building relationships with elected officials and the media at the county, state, and national level.
 Together, the Outreach Department’s team draws upon the rich tradition of social justice within Islam to speak with those who are most disenfranchised, and organize to build the power necessary to bring about the changes for the betterment of our community.

 CONTACT MEDIA OUTREACH

 Undergraduate Education: Economics, Cairo, Egypt